JonathanBowker/pseudonymisation-as-a-service/README.md

 A variation of this Scenario could be a case where several different processors are involved in the pseudonymisation process as a sequence of pseudonymisation entities (chain of processors).

-## 3.5 Scenario 5: THIRD PARTY AS PSEUDONYMISATION ENTITY
+## 3.5 SCENARIO 5: THIRD PARTY AS PSEUDONYMISATION ENTITY

 In this Scenario the pseudonymisation is performed by a third party (not a processor) who subsequently forwards the data to the controller.
 Contrary to the Scenario 4, the controller in this Scenario does not have access to the data subjects’ identifiers (as the third party is not under the control of the data controller).